NVIDIA/aistore/docs/cli/cluster.md

 **Permanently remove an existing node from the cluster:**

-`ais cluster add-remove-nodes decommission DAEMON_ID`
+`ais cluster add-remove-nodes decommission NODE_ID`

 Decommissioning a node will safely remove a node from the cluster by triggering a cluster-wide rebalance first.
 This can be avoided by specifying `--no-rebalance`.